PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 | `reward_normalize`|  `False`  |
 | `cost_normalize`  | `True` |

-Besides, the hyperparameter `train_cfgs:torch_num_threads` is also important.
-Off-policy algorithms always use more time to update policy than to sample data.
-So we use `torch_num_threads` to speed up the update process.

-This hyperparamter depens on the number of CPU cores.
-We set it to 8 in our experiments.
-You can set it to some other proper value according to your CPU cores.
+Besides, the hyperparameter `torch_num_threads` in `train_cfgs` is also important.
+In a single training session, a larger value for `torch_num_threads` often means faster training speed.
+However, we found in experiments that setting `torch_num_threads` too high can cause resource contention between parallel training sessions, resulting in slower overall experiment speed.
+In the configs file, we set the default value for `torch_num_threads` to 16, which ensures faster training speed for a single session.
+If you need to launch multiple training sessions in parallel, please consider your device configuration.
+For example, if your computing resources have a total of 32 physical cores and you are launching 16 training scripts in parallel, do not set `torch_num_threads` to a value greater than 4.

 If you find that other hyperparameters perform better, please feel free to open an issue or pull request.